D-Von Dudley: Professional wrestling career

-Training and independent circuit (1991–1996)
+Training and early career (1991–1996)

 Hughes was trained by Johnny Rodz and began wrestling in 1991, competing in independent promotions in the Northeast.
 In 1995, he won his first title, the WWO International Heavyweight Championship in New Jersey.

 Extreme Championship Wrestling (1996–1999)

 In March 1996, Hughes debuted in Extreme Championship Wrestling, wrestling on a house show as "A-Train".
 On April 13, 1996, at Massacre on Queens Boulevard, Hughes reappeared as "D-Von Dudley" (sometimes spelled "Devon").
 His character was based on Jules Winnfield, the Bible-quoting hitman portrayed by Samuel L. Jackson in the 1994 film Pulp Fiction.
 Dudley feuded with the other members of Dudley Brothers (his kayfabe half-brothers), claiming that their comedic antics were not the way true Dudleys should act, and faced Buh Buh Ray Dudley on numerous occasions, defeating him at Ultimate Jeopardy, but losing to him at November to Remember.
 Dudley eliminated Chubby Dudley and Dances with Dudley before joining forces with Buh Buh Ray, Big Dick Dudley, Sign Guy Dudley, and Joel Gertner.

-Known collectively as Dudley Boyz, D-Von and Buh Buh Ray dominated the ECW tag team division, winning the ECW World Tag Team Championship a record eight times and defeating teams such as The Eliminators and The Gangstas.
+Known collectively as the Dudley Boyz, D-Von and Buh Buh Ray dominated the ECW tag team division, winning the ECW World Tag Team Championship a record eight times and defeating teams such as The Eliminators and The Gangstas.
 D-Von, Buh Buh Ray, and Gertner all achieved a degree of infamy for their vitriolic interviews that antagonized audiences to a point of near riot.